pbentkowski/WWW/4_MY_SKILLS.md

 ### THINGS I DID

 **Python :**  I coded various scrips combing through the directory tree in search of text files containing specific data (e.g. simulation results with particular parameters).
-The scripts segregate, compute, do statistics and plot the data  •  Simple webpage crawler that gathered data on RNA sequences from a database web page that was no longer maintained (abandonware)  •  A bunch of Python scripts for cluster computer that automatically set parameters, launch simulations (written in C++) and compare their results with empirical data.
-We only have to pick the cutest graphs after few days of computations☺  •  A lot of text data parsers.
+The scripts segregate, compute, do statistics and plot the data  •  A lot of text data parsers  •  Scripts for automated computing on HPC clusters.

 **C++ :**  I wrote from scratch two agent-based simulations and extended one already existing .
-They were all designated for launching on cluster computers.
-This programs simulated life and evolution of the population of agents (bacteria, generic vertebrates, viral antigens)  •  Code mostly rely on STL objects (vectors, sets, etc.)  and some of Boosts routines   •   I used OpenMP for palatalisation of computations (I aimed at course parallelisation).
+They were all designated for launching on cluster computers.   •  Code mostly rely on STL objects (vectors, sets, etc.)  and some of Boosts routines   •   I used OpenMP for palatalisation of computations (I aimed at course parallelisation).

-**Biology :** I created a small database of non-coding RNA (before large repositories became available)   •   Designed and performed experiments with small animals (zooplankton, fish)   •   Had some experience with laboratory methods of molecular biology  •  Created and developed a number of agent-based simulations in evolutionary biology and epidemiology.
+**Wet lab (biology) :**  Designed and performed experiments with small animals (zooplankton, fish)   •   Had some experience with laboratory methods of molecular biology.

 ### CODING & COMPUTER